 While the oysters are drying.
 Combine all of the ingredients for the remoulade sauce.
 Reserve in fridge.

 Place coated oysters in hot oil.
 Do this in batches.
 The oysters will fry up quickly.
 Very quickly.
-It will only about a minute.
-Remove from fryer and place on paper towel, or in a paper bag to drain excess oil.
+It will only about a minute, or two.
+Remove from fryer and place on paper towels, or in a paper bag to drain excess oil.
 Salt immediately.
 Serve these Southern Fried Oysters with the homemade remoulade sauce and ENJOY!!!

 LET’S GET SOCIAL!